poiyomi/PoiyomiDocs/docs/general/locking.md

 ## Lock-in

 At the top of a shader, there's a button labeled **Lock In Optimized Shader**.
-Pressing this will lock the shader, graying out any options that have not be unlocked.
+Pressing this will lock the shader, graying out any options that have not been marked for animation.
 This may take a few seconds to complete.

 To unlock the shader, just press the button again.
 It'll be labelled **Unlock Shader**.